romainberger/yeoman-wordpress/README.md

 # Yeoman Wordpress Generator

   Generator to use Yeoman on a Wordpress project.

   For more informations about Yeoman, see [Yeoman.io](http://yeoman.io/)

-## Installation

-  *(To update after the release of Yeoman)*

-  Go to the directory where you have cloned Yeoman. `cd` to `cli/lib/generators/` and clone this repo.

 ## Documentation

 ### Init

   `$ yeoman init yeoman-wordpress` - Generates a new Wordpress project with a fresh html5boilerplate theme and the files needed to use Yeoman.
+Once Yeoman is done, install your new wordpress project, and activate the theme in the admin panel.

 ### Server